catseye/Lariat/README.md

 Names
 -----

-In any explication of name binding we must deal with names.
+Lambda terms are essentially about name binding, and in any explication of name binding, we must deal with names.
 As of 0.3, Lariat requires only two properties of names.

 Firstly, it must be possible to compare two names for equality.
-This is required for operations that replace a free variable with a given name with a value -- there must be some way for them to check that the free variable has the name that they are seeking.
+This is required for operations that replace free variables that have a given name with a value -- there must be some way for them to check that the free variable has the name that they are seeking.

 Secondly, given a set of names, it must be possible to generate a new name that is not equal to any of the names in the set (a so-called "fresh" name).
-This facility is not directly exposed as an operation, but is required to properly implement the `destruct` operation.
-Obtaining a fresh name could be as simple as modelling names as natural numbers, taking the maximum of a set of names (natural numbers) and adding 1 to it.
+This is required to properly implement the `destruct` operation.
+If names are modelled as character strings, obtaining a fresh name could be as simple as finding the longest string of a set of strings, and prepending `"a"` to it.

-Note that, although neither of these properties is exposed as an operation, it would be reasonable for a practical implementation of Lariat to do so.

-And beyond these basic properties, it would also be reasonable to provide other operations on names, such as constructing a new name from a textual representation, rendering a given name to a canonical textual representation, and so forth.
+Note that, although neither of these properties is exposed as an operation, it would be reasonable for a practical implementation of Lariat to expose them so.
+It would also be reasonable to provide other operations on names, such as constructing a new name from a textual representation, rendering a given name to a canonical textual representation, and so forth.
 From the perspective of Lariat itself these are ancillary